MicrosoftDocs/win32/desktop-src/gdi/about-fonts.md

 ---
-Description: 'To a person trained in the mechanics of manuscript composition or familiar with standard typography, some of the typographic terms used in this overview may be unusual.' ms.assetid: '3abb2e45-430d-47ce-829f-319b31985f9f'
+Description: To a person trained in the mechanics of manuscript composition or familiar with standard typography, some of the typographic terms used in this overview may be unusual. ms.assetid: 3abb2e45-430d-47ce-829f-319b31985f9f
 title: About Fonts
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Fonts